Sky Tonight

 Where is NGC1496 right now?

 NGC1496 is located in the constellation Perseus.
-At the current time, it is above the horizon at an altitude of 27 degrees toward the northwest from your location, with an apparent magnitude of 9.60.
+Although it is currently above the horizon at an altitude of 63 degrees, NGC1496 is not visible because it is daytime.

 NGC1496 Rise and Set Timetable